realasyed/cs4inbash/README.md

 ## Usage

 To use the functions in these scripts you have to run `source whatever_script.sh`.
 You can (but maybe should not) place that line in your `.bashrc` file, which would let you use these functions whenever you want.
+I don't think you should `chmod +x` any of these scripts unless you know what you are doing.

 ## Purpose